kevintruong/data-engineering-knowledge-base/aws-solution-architecture-practice-quiz.md

 https://aws.amazon.com/blogs/database/how-to-use-amazon-dynamodb-global-tables-to-power-multiregion-
 architectures/

-dynamodb/

 ## Quiz 46: You are a Solutions Architect at Digital Cloud Training.
 One of your clients runs an application that writes data to a DynamoDB table.
 The client has asked how they can implement a function that runs code in response to item level changes that take place in the DynamoDB table.
 What would you suggest to the client?**

 - [ ] Enable server access logging and create an event source mapping between AWS Lambda and the S3 bucket to which the logs are written

-- [ ] Enable DynamoDB Streams and create an event source mapping between AWS Lambda and the relevant stream
+- [x] Enable DynamoDB Streams and create an event source mapping between AWS Lambda and the relevant stream
 - [ ] Create a local secondary index that records item level changes and write some custom code that responds to updates to the index
 - [ ] Use Kinesis Data Streams and configure DynamoDB as a producer

 ----